grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 The model results were:
-- training set accuracy of 0.982
+on the training set- training set accuracy of 0.982
 - validation set accuracy of 0.945
 - test set accuracy of 0.890